I believe you start from where you are, with what you have.

 Wood is my favorite surface to chop and collect food on.
 It’s naturally antimicrobial, easy to clean and care for, and easy on your knives.
 I have two solid wood cutting boards (cherry and walnut) from this really cool independent seller, which is also on Etsy.
 I also love their instructions on how to clean and care for wooden cutting boards.
-I clean my wooden cutting boards with just a bit of warm soapy water a sponge, let it air dry, and then I oil it every few weeks when it’s dry.
+I clean my wooden cutting boards with a bit of warm soapy water and a sponge, let it air dry, and then I oil it every few weeks when it’s dry.

 Good for: mixing ingredients and storing food.

 A few mixing bowls with tops helps with food prep and storage.
 I like Pyrex glass bowls with lids, but any will work.
 Glass is the least reactive and is easy to clean.